debarshibanerjee/LJMD_Project/Report/Report.md

 The benchmark process has been divided in 3 tasks:
  - refactoring/single-core optimization (assigned to S. Di Gioia)
- - MPI parallelization (assigned to A. Trujillo )
+ - MPI parallelization/cell-list (assigned to A. Trujillo )
- - OMP parallelization (assigned to D. Banerjee)
+ - OMP parallelization/tests (assigned to D. Banerjee)

 ## Compilation support for the LJMD code